Front-End Defect Inspection

 |2920 Series||2910 Series||NanoPoint||2900 Series||28xx Series|

 The 2920 Series broadband plasma defect inspection systems provide significant advancements in optical defect inspection, enabling discovery of yield-critical defects on leading-edge IC devices.
-Using third-generation broadband plasma illumination technology, new optics modes, and NanoPoint™ technology, the 2920 and 2925 broadband plasma defect inspectors provide the flexibility required to capture a wide range of defect types and to address future defect inspection challenges.
+Using third-generation broadband plasma illumination defect inspection technology, new optics modes, and NanoPoint™ technology, the 2920 and 2925 broadband plasma defect inspection systems provide the flexibility required to capture a wide range of defect types and to address future defect inspection challenges.
 The sensitivity of the 2920 Series is paired with optical inspection speed, enabling fast defect discovery and full characterization of defect issues for proven reduction in defect learning cycle times.
-The 2920 Series broadband plasma inspectors are part of a portfolio of advanced wafer defect inspection tools that accelerate the development and production ramp of leading-edge memory and logic devices.
+The 2920 Series broadband plasma defect imspection system are part of a portfolio of advanced wafer defect optical inspection tools that accelerate the development and production ramp of leading-edge memory and logic devices.

 - A third-generation broadband plasma illumination source delivers twice the light of the 2910’s broadband plasma source for increased signal on very small yield-critical defects